 A shell company has two meanings.

 In the securities law context, it means a company that no longer has business activities, although it once did have business activities, hence it is now a “shell” of its former self, as in “an empty shell.”
-In the public company context and in the securities law context, a shell company is legitimately used for the listing or re-listing process, or when there is a change of material business activities.
-There is nothing the matter with this type of, or reference to, a shell company.
+In the public company context and in the securities law context, a shell company is used for the listing or re-listing process, or when there is a change of material business activities.

-In the corporate law context, a shell company has a different meaning.
+In the corporate law and financial crime context, a shell company has a different meaning.
 A shell company in this context means a company created to obfuscate ownership of shares (the beneficial ownership issue) and the purpose may be criminal or not.

-If a person sets up a company in the Cayman Islands, a well-known tax evasion jurisdiction, it is not necessarily a “shell company.”
+If a person sets up a company in the Cayman Islands, it is not necessarily a “shell company.”
 It all depends upon how the company is organized in a structural sense and what it is used for.